(Updated October 22nd, 2018)

 A. Each Care Manager and Care Coordinator must complete a Self-Management Support Program approved by the PCMH Initiative/MiCMRC within six months of hire.

-- The MiCMRC-Approved Self-Management Support Program Summary provides a list and description of these programs.
+- The MICMT-Approved Self-Management Support Program Summary provides a list and description of these programs.

-B. Each Care Manager (in addition to the Self-Management Support Program as stated above) must complete the following Complex Care Management Course:
+B. Each Care Manager (in addition to the Self-Management Support Program as stated above) must complete a Complex Care Management Course.

 C. In addition to the above, both Care Managers and Coordinators, newly hired or existing must complete on line training via webinar(s) & eLearning modules as indicated in the table below.
 Access to the on line training is located at the bottom of this page.

 Note: Exisitng Care Coordiantors and Care Managers that have completed the MiCMRC approved self-management course and/or the MiCMRC Complex Care Management course are not required to attend the courses again.